Data management planning

 To help you consider possible costs involved in making your research findable, accessible, interoperable and reusable have a look at the 'Guide: Cost for data management'.
 Some funders consider the costs for data management eligible for funding.

 We recommend the use of DMPonline because of its functionalities.
 You can share your DMP with collaborators, set permissions and keep your DMP up-to-date during your research project.
 However, in some cases a funder may require that their own template is used.
+You can share your DMP with collaborators, set permissions and keep your DMP up-to-date during your research project.
+NWO and ZonMw approve the templates from Utrecht University and UMC Utrecht and recommend using these.
+However, in some cases a funder may require that their own template is used.

 If (sensitive) research data are to be destroyed, for instance if they are no longer necessary for the goal of the conducted research, this has to be done in a manner that is verifiable and is irrevocable (see UU policy Research Data).
 You are responsible for the correct destruction of documents and files.
 Paper documents can be dispatched by specially assigned destruction containers, or a shredder (often available in printer rooms).
 Carriers with sensitive data can also be destroyed.
 The FSC has outsourced this activity to a certified contractor.
 The specialized company can destroy a range of materials and media: paper, archive files, microfilm, CD-ROMs, DVDs, clothing with logos, tapes, hard disks, etc. You can arrange this via the FSC Report Form.
 For specific files on your computer, deleting them is not enough as only the index is removed.
 These files can be removed permanently by overwriting them several times with a different file.
 Also software exists that erases information permanently.
 Mind that on backed up servers, long term backups of the data may still exist.